nzigel/DataofMe/README.md

 ### Upload CSV data
 Now that we've got our database and collection set up, let's go ahead and push our csv data up.
-This can be done programatically, but for the sake of simplicity I'm going to use the Document DB Data Migration Tool (documented here https://azure.microsoft.com/en-us/documentation/articles/documentdb-import-data/).
+This can be done programatically, but for the sake of simplicity I'm going to use the [Document DB Data Migration Tool](https://azure.microsoft.com/en-us/documentation/articles/documentdb-import-data/).

 1. Once you've got the tool, navigate to the [garminExport.csv file](./sampleData/garminExport.csv):